-In simple terms, roof pitch refers to the steepness, or the slant, of the roof.
+In simple terms, roof pitch refers to the slant or steepness of a roof.
 It denotes the ratio of the ridge height to the width of a building and is commonly expressed as a fraction.
-For example, if you want a fairly steep pitch of 1/3 on a roof that 45 feet wide, the roof’s height will have to be 15 feet.
+For example, if you want a fairly steep pitch of 1/3 on a roof that is 45 feet wide, the roof’s height will have to be 15 feet.

 In residential homes, the most common roof pitches range between 1/6 and 1/2.
 The higher the value of the fraction is, the steeper the roof will be – and the more visually pleasing and appealing.